 You should see a blue link next to your URL “View XML file.”
 Clicking through and reading this is less important than making sure that it exists, as well as the pages you wish to include are listed below in the sitemap.

 In the far left navigation, click into “Sitemaps.”

 Your included URL https://www.yoursite.com/ should be showing.

 Click submit, and Google will add your sitemap and begin working through your content.
-Depending on the size of your site it may take from a couple hours to a couple days to go through.
+Depending on the size of your site it may take from a couple of hours to a couple of days to go through.
 Search engines will eventually accept the sitemap.